 Beijing, one of the six ancient cities of China, boasts an impressive history, profound cultural attractions, and captivating scenery, which mesmerizes countless visitors annually.
-Take a walk on the world-renowned Great Wall and have a birds-eye view of its winding path through the rolling hills.
+Take a walk on the immense and historic Great Wall and have a birds-eye view of its winding path through the rolling hills.
 Visit the overwhelming Forbidden City and appreciate China’s vaunted imperial past.

 Take the time to indulge in the breathtaking Summer Palace and experience the daily life of people in the Hutong area by rickshaw.
 Treat yourself with the terrific Kongfu Show after enjoying an authentic Peking Duck Banquet.
 Shop on the world-famous Wangfujing Street and stroll around the Tiananmen Square.
 No matter what you’re looking to do, Beijing has something for you!